 - Finding a place in the world

-Each of these drives addresses a universal human wish.
-Together they produce a story that works on several levels at once.
+Each of these drives speaks to a universal human wish.
+Together, they create a story that works on several levels at once.

 Relationship

-The first drive is the search for another person who is close to one.
+The first drive is the search for another person who's close to them.

 This doesn't have to be romantic love.
 It can be a friendship, a mentor relationship, a rediscovered family, a deep bond with a child or an animal.
-What matters is that the figure does not go through the world alone.
+What matters is that the character doesn't go through the world alone.

-The figure can also already be content with her relationships.
-Then it isn't about finding but about tending and preserving the bond.
+The character can also already be content with their relationships.
+Then it's not about finding, but about tending to and maintaining that bond.

-This drive creates emotional warmth and gives the figure a reason to show vulnerability.
-It makes her human.
+This drive creates emotional warmth and gives the character a reason to show vulnerability.
+It makes them human.

 Place in the world

-The second drive is the question of where the figure belongs.
+The second drive is the question of where the character belongs.

-Some figures are homeless and seek a place where they can be the way they are.
-Others have a place but are unhappy in it and seek a new one.
-Still others fight to defend the place they have.
+Some characters are homeless and search for a place where they can be as they are.
+Others have a place, but are unhappy there and search for a new one.
+Others still fight to defend their existing place.

-Here too the figure can already be content with her situation.
-Then the drive serves as anchor, not as search.
+Here too, the character can already be content with their situation.
+Then the drive serves as an anchor, not as a search.

-This drive anchors the figure in a social and spatial context.
-It gives her a role, a task, a daily life.
+This drive anchors the character in a social and spatial context.
+It gives them a role, a task, a daily life.

 The third drive is the wish to bring about something that reaches beyond one's own life.

-That can be an invention, a work of art, a journey, a revolution, a single rescued person.
-What it is concretely depends on the figure.
-What matters is that the figure has an area in which she actively shapes things instead of merely reacting.
+This can be an invention, a work of art, a journey, a revolution, a single person saved.
+What it concretely is depends on the character.
+What matters is that the character has an area where they actively shape things, instead of only reacting.

-This drive gives the figure energy and direction.
-It is often what propels the action.
+This drive gives the character energy and direction.
+It's often what drives the plot forward.

-In many stories this drive is the most obvious, and often the only one explicitly named.
-Usually in the form of an outer conflict: defeat the villain, save the world, solve a crime.
-That works, but it feels formulaic when the other two drives are missing or too thin.
+In many stories, this drive is the most obvious, and often the only one explicitly named.
+Usually in the form of an external conflict: defeat the villain, save the world, solve a crime.
+That works, but it's formulaic if the other two drives are missing or too thin.

 The interplay

-The three drives don't stand in isolation.
-They influence one another.
+The three drives don't stand isolated next to each other.
+They influence each other.

 A relationship can help find a place in the world.
-The place can be the prerequisite for accomplishing a particular deed at all.
-And a deed can in turn open new relationships.
+The place can be the precondition for being able to accomplish an extraordinary deed in the first place.
+And a deed can, in turn, open up new relationships.

-It gets exciting when the drives come into conflict.
+It gets exciting once the drives come into conflict.
 When the relationship prevents the deed.
 When the place excludes the relationship.
-When the deed catapults the figure out of her place.
+When the deed catapults the character out of their place.
 Such conflicts are the heart of many good stories.

 Different weighting

-Not every story places equal weight on all three drives.
+Not every story puts equal weight on all three drives.
 A love story can put the relationship at the center and treat the other two as background.
 An adventure can foreground the deed.
-A coming-of-age often emphasizes the place.
+A coming-of-age story often puts the emphasis on the place.

-Still, every story benefits when the other drives also resonate.
-A pure love story in which the figure has no other interests or ambitions feels flat.
+Still, every story benefits when the other drives resonate alongside.
+A pure love story, in which the character otherwise has no interests or ambitions, feels flat.
 A pure adventure without emotional bonds feels cold.

-You don't have to elaborate the three drives equally.
-But all of them should be recognizable.
+You don't have to develop the three drives equally strongly.
+But they should all be recognizable.

 Stories without an external trigger

-With three living drives, a story can start from within.
-The figure wants to tend a relationship, find a place, or bring something about — these drives propel the action.
-The implications of the world supply friction, conflicts, and twists.
+With three living drives, a story can get going from the inside out.
+The character wants to tend to a relationship, find a place, or accomplish something β these drives propel the plot.
+The implications of the world supply friction, conflict, and twists.

-A story that begins like this often feels more natural than one that opens with a constructed stroke of fate.
-Slice-of-life lives on this form.
-Adventure and drama can also work without a classic trigger if the figures are strong enough to carry the text on their own.
+A story that begins this way often feels more natural than one that opens with a constructed stroke of fate.
+Slice-of-life lives off this form.
+Adventure and drama, too, can work without a classic trigger, if the characters are strong enough to carry the text on their own strength.

-An external trigger — a letter, a murder, a new mentor — remains a legitimate option when it emerges from the world.
-It is not a requirement.
+An external trigger β a letter, a murder, a new mentor β remains a legitimate option, if it arises from the world.
+It isn't necessary.

 Application